Muslim-Jewish Advisory Council: Members

-There are forty-four members of the Muslim-Jewish Advisory Council, including the co-chairs of the board.
+There are forty-four members of the Muslim-Jewish Advisory Council, including the two co-chairs of the board.
 These members include business, political, and religious leaders in the American Jewish and American Muslim communities.

-Regional Expansion
+Regional expansion

 In addition to the National Council, MJAC has expanded across the United States with local regional councils.
 As of 2020, there are 11 regional councils in Dallas, Detroit, Houston, Kansas City, Los Angeles, Louisville, Miami, New Jersey, New York, Philadelphia, and Washington, D.C.
 Regional councils bring together local business, professional, civil society, and religious leaders from both communities to work on issues of common concern.